 Over 46 million Europeans have died as a result of the war.
 The war has also claimed over 13 million people from other lands.

 1946 - On 5 March Churchill delivers a speech at Westminster College in Fulton, Missouri, calling on the UN to stand firm against the spread of communism in Eastern Europe.
 The speech marks the beginning of the Cold War and provides the lexicon for future Western criticism of the Soviet Union.

-1949 - He is again named 'Time' magazine's person of the year.
+1949 - Churchill is again named 'Time' magazine's person of the year.
 "Starting with superb confidence, the 20th Century plunged vigorously forward from ambush to ambush," the magazine states.

 "Shock after shock threw civilisation into confusion.
 As the 20th Century plunged on, long-familiar bearings were lost in the mists of change.
 Some of the age's great leaders called for more and more speed ahead; some tried to reverse the course.
 Winston Churchill had a different function: his chief contribution was to warn of rocks ahead, and to lead the rescue parties.
 He was not the man who designed the ship; what he did was to launch the lifeboats.
 That a free world survived in 1950, with a hope of more progress and less calamity, was due in large measure to his exertions."